Stably irrational hypersurfaces of small slopes: Introduction

 The main difficulties that we face are as follows.
 Firstly, we need to find a nontrivial unramified cohomology class for a hypersurface $Z$ of small slope, while all previously known examples have large slopes, see \cite{Sch1}.
 Secondly, the known methods from \cite{CTO,Sch1} do not seem to work in dimensions of the form $N=2^n+n-1$.
 Finally, we have to arrange that $\alpha$ restricts to zero on all exceptional divisors of a resolution of $Z$, (or more generally on all subvarieties of an alteration of $Z$ that lie over the singular locus of $Z$).
 I have noticed before (cf.\ \cite{Sch1,Sch2}) that such a vanishing result is often automatically satisfied for all subvarieties that do not dominate $\CP^n$ and we prove a general such vanishing result in Theorem \ref{thm:vanishing} below.
 However, the key additional issue here is that $\alpha$ also has to restrict to zero on the (weak) $(r-1)$-fold quadric bundle $E\to \CP^n$ that we introduce in the blow-up $Y=Bl_PZ$ as exceptional divisor.

 In this paper we introduce a new construction method for quadric bundles with nontrivial unramified cohomology which circumvents all complications mentioned above at the same time.
 Our construction is inspired by an example of a quadric surface bundle over $\CP^2$ that played a key role in the work of Hassett, Pirutka and Tschinkel \cite[Example 8]{HPT}.
+An important step in the argument is a degeneration of the quadric bundle $Y=Bl_PZ$ to a bundle with a section, hence to a rational variety, which allows us to control the unramified cohomology of $Y$, see Section \ref{sec:non-vanishing} below.
+Together with the initial degeneration to the singular hypersurface $Z$, this yields a double degeneration argument, which is the main technical innovation of the paper.